krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Let's summarize what we've described so far.

 With presence density functions and presences, we now have a general structure
-for describing and measuring the behavior and evolution of complex systems over
-time.
-The key feature of a presence is that it abstracts these behaviors into a
-uniform representation—one that we can reason about and compute with.
+for describing and measuring the behaviour of an arbitrary time varying function.
+The key feature of a presence is that it abstracts these behaviors into a uniform representation—one that we can reason about and compute with.

 ### Presence Assertions